tuky-g/LLM-QAproject/README.md

 # LLM-QAproject
-LLM Project of question anwering
+LLM Project of question anwering for M&A